3.4 Pipeline Tasks

 • FLATCORR - divide by the flat-field images and apply gain conversion

-The output images include the calibrated image (flt file) and the intermediate multi-accumulated ramp image (ima file).
+The output images include the calibrated image ramp (ima file) and the accumulated ramp image (flt file).

-Only those steps with a switch value of PERFORM in the input files will be executed, after which the switch will be set to COMPLETE in the corresponding output files.
+Only those calibration steps with a switch value of PERFORM in the input files primary headers will be executed, after which the switch will be set to COMPLETE in the primary headers of the corresponding output files.

 from wfc3tools import wf3ir